Nasdanika/server/org.nasdanika.web/doc/html.md

 An instance of [[javadoc>org.nasdanika.html.HTMLFactory]] is used to create instances of API interfaces, which are then combined together.
 In applications where HTML API is used not in the context of a web request [[javadoc>org.nasdanika.html.impl.DefaultHTMLFactory]] class can be directly instantiated and used as HTMLFactory implementation.
 In the context of a web request, e.g. in routes or route operations, and instance of HTMLFactory can be obtained either by adapting [[javadoc>org.nasdanika.web.HttpServletRequestContext]] or by specifying a context parameter - in this case the framework will adapt the context to HTMLFactory.

-Many HTML interfaces extend [[javadoc>org.nasdanika.html.Producer]] and [[javadoc>java.lang.Autocloseable]].
+Many HTML interfaces extend [[javadoc>org.nasdanika.html.Producer]] and [[javadoc>java.lang.AutoCloseable]].
 Many API methods take objects as arguments to build a composite HTML object from parts.

 Objects are converted to HTML string (stringified) using the following algorithm (see.
-[UIElementImpl.toHTML()](http://www.nasdanika.org/server/apidocs/src-html/org/nasdanika/html/impl/UIElementImpl.html#line.866) source code):
+[UIElementImpl.stringify()](http://www.nasdanika.org/server/apidocs/org.nasdanika.html/target/site/apidocs/src-html/org/nasdanika/html/impl/UIElementImpl.html#line.1063) source code):

 * If object is ``null`` then it is treated as a blank string.
 * If object is [[javadoc>java.lang.String]], then it is used as-is.